dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

 turn north and head for the Soviet fleet, intending to approach at low altitude and take shots at the helicopters there.
 But, as they begin to fly north AWACS reports more Badgers lifting off from Damascus behind them.
-The Russians do have more\!
+The Russians do have more!
 Oh, and by the way, there’s a four-plane raid of attack planes with a pair of escorts coming in at the same time.
 My fighters turn about and re-engage, fending off yet more defensive fighters, and getting the raid, and one jammer Badger and one